Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: Equivariant Descent and Equivariant Categories on Smooth Manifolds and on Varieties

 \section{Equivariant Descent and Equivariant Categories on Smooth Manifolds and on Varieties}

 We now change gears and discuss equivariant algebraic geometry and equivariant differential geometry so that we can apply the theory developed in the above sections and define the categories of equivariant descent schemes and equivariant descent manifolds.
-We also provide this section as a way of illustrating that the perpsective on equivariant descent for both varieties and for manifolds is fibrewise in nature.
+We also provide this section as a way of illustrating that the perspective on equivariant descent for both varieties and for manifolds is fibre-wise in nature.
+Note that because perpsectives are primarily descent-theoretic in nature, we provide a short topological descent discussion before focusing on manifolds.